-NATIONAL QUALITY AREA: Educational Program and Practice
+Educational Program and Practice

-Early Childhood Teachers are experts at designing and implementing "play-based curriculum" to teach young children in an age appropriate way that suits their individual learning style.
+The Early Years Learning Framework for Australia Early Childhood Teachers are experts at designing and implementing "play-based curriculum" to teach young children in an age appropriate way that suits their individual learning style.
 The Early Years Learning Framework is our curriculum document.
 It drives our Program and Practice.